Lawrence-lugs/QrAccelerator/README.md

 For now, has a 128x128 IMC subarray with a 4-bit ADC.
 See [No citation yet] for the accelerator design.

+### Running Tests

+The following command will test all RTL files:
+`pytest tests`

+You should run a test before moving on to Cadence AMS simulations to create the necessary input files.

+Tests are executed using Pytest.
+The test infrastructure:
+1. Compiles and runs SystemVerilog testbenches using Cadence xrun
+2. Generates log files in `tests/logs/`
+3. Verifies test success by checking for "TEST SUCCESS" in the output
 ## Testing Infrastructure

-The repository includes a comprehensive testing setup for the QR Accelerator design:
+The repository includes a comprehensive testing setup for the QR Accelerator design

 ### Test Files
 - `tb_column.sv`: SystemVerilog testbench for testing the column-level functionality